seinecle/blog/_posts/2021-11-11-best-worst-scaling-online-free-application.md

 - ordering a list of items from least preferred to most preferred (candidates, brands, places...)
 - ordering a list of features from least to most important (political issues, product characteristics...)
-- ordering a list of features from least to most important (political issues, product characteristics...)
 - classifying statements or single terms based on how "relevant" they are on a given dimension

 In the last few years, __researchers using machine learning have realized that Best-Worst scaling (BWS) could be very useful to label datasets.
 I am confident this use case for BWS will expand.__